qidizhai/flappy-monkey/README.md

 This project will be implemented with the following technologies:
 1: JavaScript for game logic

-## Implementation Timeline
+## Implementation Timeline:
-Day 1: Setup all necessary Node modules.
-Finish the canvas layout, game components, controllers Day 2: Finish the obstacles, score and images
+* Day 1: Setup all necessary Node modules.
+Finish the canvas layout, game components, controllers.
+* Day 2: Finish the obstacles, score and images.
-Day 3: Finish the sound, gravity, bouncing
+* Day 3: Finish the sound, gravity, bouncing.
-Day 4: Finish Rotation and Movement
+* Day 4: Finish Rotation and Movement.
-Day 5: Make it pretty
+* Day 5: Make it pretty.